Battle of Guam (1944): Assessment

 The Marines praised the naval gunfire support in general and the extended shore bombardment in particular, and the use of star shell for illumination (5,069 of which were fired in this operation).
 The record on air support was more mixed: the 77th Infantry Division only called in one air strike, but the 3rd Marine Division made considerable use of them, only to become the victim of its own air strikes on four occasions.
-Geiger recommended that Marine Corps squadrons be designated for close air support, operating from escort carriers.
-The planners were aware that the reef would be a problem, and the LVTs proved to be the solution.
+Geiger recommended Marine Corps squadrons be designated for close air support, operating from escort carriers.
+The planners were aware the reef would be a problem, and the LVTs proved to be the solution.
 Due to their high loss rate, more would have been useful.

 In 1962, Major General Haruo Unezawa led a Japanese Army team to Guam to conduct a reassessment of the battle from the other side.
 In their opinion, the most serious error was the failure to send adequate forces to Guam before March 1944.
 This did not give the defenders enough time to prepare the best possible defense.
 While the 29th Division fought well, they criticised Takeshina's decision to accept battle on two widely separated fronts rather than concentrating on the vital Apra Harbor area.
 Counterattacking against a superior American force was ill-advised, and resulted in weakening the Japanese forces.
 The defenders could have held out longer by staying on the defensive.
 This might have delayed other American operations, most notably the B-29 raids on the Japanese homeland.
 The Japanese switched to this immediately after the Battle of Guam, resulting in very costly battles on Peleliu, Iwo Jima and Okinawa.